Center for Brain and Cognition

 The Center for Brain and Cognition is the result of synergies between different research groups, and was recognized as a Specific Research Center in November 2012 by the Board of Governors of Pompeu Fabra University with the support of the Department of Information Technology and Communications.

-Currently led by Gustavo Deco, the research groups that comprise the Center for Brain and Cognition include:
+Currently led by Salvador Soto, the research groups that comprise the Center for Brain and Cognition include:

 - Computational Neuroscience (CNS) Group